The Bridgwater Arms historic building

 What is a Heritage Statement?

-If your proposed development could alter the appearance or setting of a listed building, or a non-designated heritage asset—such as a structure included on a local list—or if the site is located within a Conservation Area, it is likely that a Heritage Statement will need to be submitted alongside your planning or pre-planning application.
+If your proposed development may alter the appearance or setting of a listed building, or a non-designated heritage asset or if the site is located within a Conservation Area, it is possible a Heritage Statement will need to be submitted alongside your planning or pre-planning application.

 The local planning authority will refer to your Heritage Statement to evaluate the likely effects of your proposed development on the historic environment.
 The document’s findings will inform the authority’s recommendations and any decisions made regarding your application.